vishvAsa/devaH/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages.md

 +++(* Day here means 'Day and Night'.
 In ancient times, the duration of day-light from sunrise to sunset, and of the night from sunset to sunrise, were measured separately with the aid of water clocks.
 It was comparatively late that the length of the Day, meaning day-light and night, was measured.
 It was distinguished by the term ahorātra in Sanskrit, ahna meaning daylight time, and rātri meaning night time.
 In Greece, this was known as Nychthemeron. )+++

 But the day is to be defined.
 Many early riations defined the day as the time-period between sunrise to sunrise (sāvana day in India) or sunset to sunset (Babylonians and Jews).
 But the length of the day, so defined, when measured with even the rough chronometers of early days, was found to be variable.
 This is due to the fact that except at the equator, the sun does not rise or set at the same time in different seasons of the year.
 So gradually the practice arose of defining the day as the period from midnight to midnight, i. e., when the sun is at the nadir to its next passage through the nadir.
 Even then the length of the day is found to be variable when measured by an accurate chronometer.
-The reasons are set forth in all astronomical text books.
+The reasons are set forth in all astronomical text books +++(also seen below regarding solar day vs siderial day)+++.

 ##### Solar day
 Then came the idea of the mean solar day, and it is now taken as the fundamental unit of time.
 The mean solar day is the average interval between the two successive passages of the sun over the meridian of a place +++(example overhead)+++ derived from a very large number of observations of such meridian passages.
 The time between two passages is measured by an accurate chronometer.